marcoromanelli-github/docs/jobs/scheduling-optimization.md

 ### Scheduling Priority Factors

 If your job is sitting in the queue for a while, its priority could be lower than other jobs due to one or more factors such as high fairshare usage from previous jobs, a high number of in-demand resources being requested, or a long wall time being requested.
 This is because the Star cluster leverages Slurm's Backfill scheduler and Multifactor Priority plugin, which considers several factors in determining a job's priority, unlike simple First In, First Out (FIFO) scheduling.
-The backfill scheduler with the priority/multifactor plugin provide a more balanced and performant approach than FIFO.
+The backfill scheduler with the priority/multifactor plugin provides a more balanced and performant approach than FIFO.

 There are nine factors that influence job priority, which affects the order in which the jobs are scheduled to run.
 The job priority is calculated from a weighted sum of all the following factors: